sisl/em-model-uam/README.md

 The first column of the resulting CSV file will be the time in seconds and the following three columns will be the x-, y-, and z-position respectively in feet.
 To test on your system, include the `RUN_UAM.jl` script.
 It should generate a file in the output directory that matches the "uam_traj_ex.csv" file in the examples directory.

 ## Type Descriptions
-`setup.jl` - file that installs required packages that you do not currently have

 `SAMPLER` - abstract type of which specific trajectory samplers are subtypes.
 A sampler contains the distributions of random variables associated with a particular trajectory type (e.g. initial altitude, glideslope, etc.)

 `UAM_TRAJECTORY` - abstract type of which specific trajectory types such as `NOMINAL_LANDING` and `VERTICAL_ASCENT` are subtypes.
 All trajectory types contain a corresponding sampler, a time step, acceleration constraints, position, velocity, and a place to store each variable in the sampler.